 BELFAST HARBOR, BELFAST (2nd CD) - The Belfast city manager requested the District initiate a study under Section 107 of the River and Harbor Act of 1960 to determine the feasibility of implementing a navigation improvement project for Belfast Harbor.
-Currently, Belfast Harbor contains a federal navigation project consisting of a 15-foot channel flanked by 8-foot and 12-foot anchorage areas to the north and south respectively.
+Currently, Belfast Harbor contains a federal navigation project consisting of a 15-foot channel flanked by 8-foot, 10-foot and 13-foot anchorage areas.
 The town requested a study for construction of breakwaters across the outer harbor to further protect the harbor from wave action and storms.
 This improvement potentially would provide further protection of harbor anchorages and shore facilities and allow for expansion of commercial and recreational activities.
-Economic data was provided by the city of Belfast, waterfront facilities, and the commercial fishing fleet to be compared with potential project costs to estimate and evaluate project cost-effectiveness.
-Updated fleet data was provided by the harbormaster in May 2020.
-A Federal Interest Determination (FID) is being prepared to determine if project benefits outweigh project costs sufficiently to warrant further studies.
+Economic data was provided by the city of Belfast, waterfront facilities, and the commercial fishing fleet.
+A Federal Interest Determination (FID) was completed in August 2020 and found that project cost significantly outweighed benefits.
+The city was advised that further study was not warranted in December 2020.

 BIDDEFORD POOL AND WOOD ISLAND, BIDDEFORD (1st CD) - The Biddeford Board of Selectmen initiated a maintenance request through the District in 2015 stating that a significant portion of the 6-foot anchorage and 10-foot channel had shoaled and were causing issues to local fishermen and the recreating public.
 The District completed sampling of the project in 2016 and is currently working on a draft Environmental Assessment to determine an appropriate placement location of dredged material.
 Environmental coordination with federal and state agencies began in January 2018 and led to a series of meetings concerning submerged aquatic vegetation in the Wood Island entrance channel.
 The District is currently compiling a matrix decision document to reduce, avoid, or mitigate the eelgrass resources which would need to be removed as a part of the maintenance dredging event.
 A public notice on the project is anticipated.
-Funding was provided in the fiscal year 2017 work plan in the amount of \$150,000 to complete environmental coordination, permitting and start plans and specification documents leading to a solicitation.
+Funding was provided in the Fiscal Year 2017 work plan in the amount of \$150,000 to complete environmental coordination, permitting and start plans and specification documents leading to a solicitation.

 BLUE HILL HARBOR, BLUE HILL (2nd CD) - The Blue Hill Board of Selectmen requested the District initiate a study under Section 107 of the River and Harbor Act of 1960 to determine the feasibility of implementing a navigation improvement project for Blue Hill Harbor.
 Currently, the Blue Hill Municipal Wharf is accessible only at high tide.
 The town requested creating a navigation channel to the wharf to serve the fishing fleet.
 This improvement would provide full utilization of the harbor's existing facilities for commercial fishing vessels by reducing inefficiencies and encouraging growth of the lobster industry.
-An initial appraisal report of federal interest was approved by the Corps headquarters office.
-The Corps and the town executed a Feasibility Cost Sharing Agreement in June 2015.
+An initial appraisal report of federal interest was approved by the District headquarters office.
+The District and the town executed a Feasibility Cost Sharing Agreement in June 2015.
 Work on the feasibility study is ongoing and a draft report is expected to be released early in 2020.
 A successful public meeting was held on March 3, 2020.
-The town will be voting in July to provide additional funding to complete the study.
+The town provided additional funding in June 2020.
+A revised draft report has been prepared and is under review.
+State approvals (CZM and WQC) were requested in December 2020.